 - Promote social and economic justice through the provision of equitable and interculturally effective programs, policies and services.

 Applicants to the School of Social Work apply through the Graduate School Application.
 The Graduate School application contains the MSW program specific elements and serves as the application to the Graduate School and the MSW program.

 The completed application packet for the School of Social Work must be received by January 15th* of each year for enrollment in the following fall semester.
 Applications will only be processed if all documents are received on time.
 Applicants may be asked to schedule an interview with a faculty member as part of the screening process for admission to the MSW program.
 The application process is lengthy.
 It is recommended to begin no later than December 15th.

 *Should January 15th fall on a weekend, application packets will be due by the end of business (5:00 pm P.S.T.) the last weekday BEFORE January 15th.

-The application packet consists of the following documents, which can be found below under FORMS:
+The application packet consists of the following:

-- Application to the Master of Social Work Program.
+- Application to the Master of Social Work Program

 - Admission Checklist

-- MSW Program Application
+- MSW Application Essay Questions

 Related Degrees and Programs